speakercorps/proposals/individual_work/schorkopf_geoffrey/railsconf_draft.markdown

 _What is your talk about?
 (500 characters or less)_

 Rails validations are taken for granted.
-As a budding developer, I found my database littered with half-baked instances, view forms an innavigable jungle, and ActiveRecord models a cluster of "validate this when this but not then this!" mess.
+As a budding developer, I found my database littered with half-baked instances, my view forms an innavigable jungle, and my ActiveRecord models a cluster of "validate this when this but not then this!"

 In this session we'll look at the challenges encountered in a real life project.
-We'll look at how to go beyond the normal built-in validations and build our own.
+We'll go beyond the normal built-in validations and build our own.
 We'll reduce confusion and clutter, producing intelligent form objects and speedy unit tests.

 ### Details